Did you know that the air inside your home could be anything from two to one hundred times more toxic than the air outside?

 - Himalayan salt lamps are also said to release negative ions, and to offset the effects of EMFS.

-- Wet mop, and seal crevices and cracks where dust can collect.
+- Wet mop regularly, and seal crevices and cracks where dust can collect.

 Leave the pollution outside